tomjoht/learnapidoc/_docs/rest_api_specifications/step-by-step-openapi-tutorial/pubapis_yaml.md

 ---
-title: Working in YAML
+title: Working in YAML (OpenAPI tutorial)
 permalink: /pubapis_yaml.html
 course: "Documenting REST APIs"
 sidebar: docapis
-weight: 4.20
+weight: 4.42
-section: restapispecifications
+section: openapitutorial
 path1: /restapispecifications.html
+path2: /openapi_tutorial.htmlml
 ---

 Before we dive into the steps of the [OpenAPI Tutorial](pubapis_openapi_tutorial_overview.html), it will help to have a better grounding in YAML, since this is the most common syntax for the OpenAPI specification document.
 (You can also use [JSON](docapis_analyze_json.html), but the prevailing trend with the OpenAPI document format is YAML.)